How to create custom checkboxes in HTML using CSS and jQuery

 </style>

-You might be thinking we haven't used these classes anywhere in the HTML; actually these classes will be added to DOM by jQuery at run time.
+You might be thinking we haven't used these classes anywhere in the HTML code; actually these classes will be added to the DOM by the jQuery at run time.

 The jQuery Code